By: Robert Boot

 Tie Personal Branding to Firm-Wide Goals

-After identifying the ways in which you add value to your workplace, it is important to establish and reinforce that value by increasing your visibility to the professional community.
-Whether you are early in your career or a seasoned professional, it is time to promote the ways by which you can most effectively contribute knowledge and build interest in your work.
+After identifying how you add value to your workplace, it is essential to establish and reinforce that value by increasing your visibility to the professional community.
+Whether you are early in your career or a seasoned professional, it is time to promote how you can contribute knowledge effectively and build interest in your work.
 Consider the following starting points:

-- Ask your managing partner(s), HR, or marketing team about personal branding activities that would support firm-wide business goals.
+- Ask your managing partner(s), HR, or marketing team about personal branding activities supporting firm-wide business goals.

 - Read any company policies that guide individual writing, networking, or social media activities on behalf of the company.

-Identify areas where you can most effectively contribute.
 If you prefer writing for the company blog over participating in social media activity — or if the opposite is true — develop a consistent process for contributing.
-Consistency will help audiences start to associate specific topics or comments with your individual skills and knowledge.
-This recognition can lead to increased opportunities to participate and future promotions.
+Consistency will help audiences associate specific topics or comments with your brand.
+This recognition can increase opportunities to participate (and future promotions).